 What causes wastewater overflows?

-Clogs of wipes, paper towels, leftover kitchen grease, oils, or anything other than toilet paper.
+- Clogs from wipes, paper towels, leftover kitchen grease, oils, or anything other than toilet paper.

 How does CLTWater respond?

 A rapid response crew will investigate the area and attempt to remove the clog.
 This work does not impact drinking water quality.
-Residents and their pets were encouraged to avoid contact with the creek during an overflow response.
+Crews may run hydrants to flush the area, lightly apply lime to sanitize, and/or return to investigate other pipes.
+Residents and their pets are encouraged to avoid contact with the creek during an overflow response.

 How does CLTWater respond to a large overflow?

-For example – a tree falls into the creek washing out the creek bank and undermining the wastewater pipe just behind the creek bank.
+There is a myriad of responses depending on the situation.
+For example – a tree falls into the creek, washing out the creek bank and undermining the wastewater pipe just behind the creek bank.
 Crews frequently inspect these areas, but erosion can occur quickly during heavy rain events.
 Crews will: